Pro42good/Pro42good/README.md

 ### What Im doin:
+ - QPG Megacrunch
+ - making a new ai model, not a new format like gguf, new as in its not based on transformers or previously existing architectures

+### What's been postponed:
  - NewKern (This Is a kernel I've been working on for a year)
  - JALB (Just a little robot)
  - URE (Universal Runtime Engine)